 The program is accredited by the CAATE (Commission on Accreditation of Athletic Training Education).
 Students should be aware they must be a graduate of an accredited program in order to be eligible for the BOC, Inc. (Board of Certification, Inc.) certification exam.
 Students that complete the exam would also be eligible for licensure/registration in any state throughout the country, except Texas which requires a separate state licensure exam.

-Students should anticipate two academic years and two summers of study, the first of two occurring prior to the first academic year.
-The first summer session will involve academic coursework while the second summer session consists of an internship which must be secured by the student.
+Students should anticipate two academic years and two summers of study, the first of two occurring before the first academic year.
+The first summer session will involve academic coursework while the second summer session consists of an internship that must be secured by the student.
 Required clinical experiences are completed during the two academic years and second summer.
 These experiences frequently require commitments outside of the normal academic day and semester including evenings and weekends and, in some instances, necessitate personal transportation to clinical sites off campus.
 Students should keep these realities in mind when considering employment and other extracurricular obligations.
 They should also anticipate purchasing appropriate clothing for various clinical settings.

 There will be a maximum of five slots in the program available to students through the MS in 5 option.
 Students enrolled at CSS may apply for the MS in 5 option during fall of their junior (or equivalent) year.
 Transfer candidates must complete a minimum of 12 CSS credits prior to application.
 At the conclusion of the fourth year students will receive a BA in Health Sciences.
 Requirements for the BA in Health Sciences are as follows: